MrChillStorm/field-mantle/README.md

 ## Understanding Fabric Weave and Water Penetration

-Fabric consists of woven fibers creating tiny gaps or pores.
-In most fabrics, these pores are larger than water molecules.

-**Why water gets through:**
-When water is pushed by pressure—such as heavy rain, wind-driven moisture, or sitting on a wet surface—it can pass through these pores.
-Light contact, like splashes or pouring water slowly, is often repelled effectively by a hydrophobic treatment.
+Fabric is made up of woven fibers that create tiny gaps or pores.
+Typically, these pores are larger than water molecules which allows water to pass through them when under pressure such as heavy rain, wind-driven moisture, or sitting on a wet surface.
+However, light contact like splashes or pouring water slowly is often effectively repelled by hydrophobic treatments.

-**What fabric waxes do:**
+**The role of fabric waxes:**
-Field Mantle wax fills and coats fibers and gaps, creating a water-repellent barrier.
-This helps resist water absorption during everyday use, especially against light to moderate rain and splashes.
-However, under sustained pressure or harsh conditions, water can still penetrate.
+Field Mantle wax fills and coats the fibers and gaps in the fabric, creating a water-repellent barrier that helps resist water absorption during everyday use, particularly against light to moderate rain and splashes.
+Nonetheless, under sustained pressure or harsh conditions, water can still seep through.

-**Setting realistic expectations:**
+**Managing expectations:**

-* Wax treatments improve water repellency but don’t guarantee total waterproofing.
-* Tightly woven fabrics perform better with wax treatments.
-* For full waterproofing, specialized membranes or coatings are necessary.
+Wax treatments enhance water repellency but do not guarantee full waterproofing.
+Tightly woven fabrics perform better with wax treatments.
+For complete waterproofing, specialized membranes or coatings are necessary.

-Understanding fabric structure helps explain why Field Mantle balances breathability, durability, and water resistance so well.
+Understanding the structure of fabric helps explain why Field Mantle achieves a great balance between breathability, durability, and water resistance.

 ---